cityofaustin/atxopendata.rocks/pages/start.md

 ## Video Tutorials
-To more with data such as learn how to aggregate data, create maps, tell a story through data by creating a vizulazaitons, etc. learn more by following this link: <a href="https://data.austintexas.gov/videos">view videos</a>
+To more with data such as learn how to aggregate data, create maps, tell a story through data by creating a chart, etc. learn more by following this link: <a href="https://data.austintexas.gov/videos">view videos</a>

 ## Socrata Knowledge Base
 Socrata is the software company that drives the data portal.